 Wet a cloth or rag with rubbing alcohol, apply and rub into the sticker so that the residue lifts off.
 For more stubborn stickers, you can apply an alcohol-soaked rag or cloth onto the area and let it sit for 3-7 minutes before peeling away.

+Does WD-40 remove stickers from glass?
+Yes, it does!
 Remove as much of the sticker and residue as you can before.
 Then, spray WD-40 onto the sticker area and let it soak for several minutes, before wiping any residue away with a damp cloth.

 There are four steps to removing car stickers without damaging the paintwork, although this can’t always be avoided:

-How to remove stickers from plastic
+How to Remove Stickers from Wood

-How to remove stickers from metal
+How to Remove Stickers from Plastic